 Uses of Saffron

-As per the Hippocrates, it contains tonnes of medicinal properties, and Saffron extract is an excellent treatment for colds, stomach issues, uterine infection, sleep deprivation, weight loss, and even heart issues.
+As per Hippocrates, it contains many medicinal properties, and Saffron extract is an excellent treatment for colds, stomach issues, uterine infection, sleep deprivation, weight loss, and even heart issues.

-This threads comprise an exceptionally high amount of health benefits.
-It has proven to have beneficial effects for those seeking treatment for reproductive problems such as erectile dysfunction and Premenstrual Syndrome (PMS).
+Its threads contain a high amount of health benefits.
+It is helpful for those seeking treatment for reproductive problems such as erectile dysfunction and PMS.

 Lowering cancer risk and cancer cells.

 Other studies indicate that it can work as an effective anti-cancer agent.
-The Crocin present in this is now being studied as a natural chemo-preventive mode of treating cancer.
+The Crocin present in it is thought to help treat cancer.